How to prioritise work in Jira Service Management

 Impact is to do with how much something affects an organisation’s processes.
 Urgency is how quickly it will impact the organisation.
 For example, a high-impact incident might have low urgency because it’s not going to affect the business till the end of the financial year.

-Many teams use an impact urgency priority matrix (see below) so that they can determine what priority to assign based on the values entered in the impact and urgency fields.
+In order to determine a priority based on the values entered in the impact and urgency fields, a team can use an impact urgency priority matrix.
 Jira automation can also be used to do this for you.

 Jira priority recommendations from Atlassian Rovo